mo-renike/care-finder/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Acknowledgments

-- This project was developed as part of a learning exercise for AltSchool and is not affiliated with any real-world healthcare organizations.